 ($ millions, end of year)

 Property/casualty insurers invest primarily in safe, liquid securities, mainly bonds.
 These provide stability against underwriting results, which can vary considerably from year to year.
 The vast majority of bonds are government-issued or are high-grade corporates.
-Bonds in or near default accounted for less than 1 percent (0.16 percent) of all short- and long-term bonds owned by insurers at the end of 2013, according to SNL Financial.
+Bonds in or near default accounted for less than 1 percent (0.13 percent) of all short- and long-term bonds owned by insurers at the end of 2014, according to SNL Financial.